maximelhrg/comsw4995-fall19-pointer-tsp/README.rst

 Installation
 ------------

-The below step-by-step guide for local installation using a Terminal (Mac/Linux) or Git Bash (Windows) has been imported from
+The below step-by-step guide for local installation using a Terminal (Mac/Linux) or Git Bash (Windows) has been imported from C. K. Joshi, T. Laurent, and X. Bresson work.

 .. code-block:: pyhon